2002 Lima bombing: Attack

 Peruvian President Alejandro Toledo said he will "not permit democracy to be undermined by terrorist attacks."
-The interior minister claimed that the attack will not stop Bush's scheduled visit to Lima to meet with Toledo and the leaders of Colombia, Bolivia and Ecuador.
+The interior minister claimed that the attack would not stop Bush's scheduled visit to Lima to meet with Toledo and the leaders of Colombia, Bolivia and Ecuador.
 A statement from the U.S. embassy said "We condemn the barbaric terrorist bombing this evening in the vicinity of our embassy in Lima."
 Minutes before leaving for Peru, Bush apparently said "You bet I'm going."

 Responsibility

 The United States suspected that guerillas from the left-wing Shining Path terror group perpetrated the attack.
 International terrorists groups including Al-Qaeda and Revolutionary Armed Forces of Colombia (FARC) were also suspected.
-However the main suspicion lay on Shining Path.
-The group however never claimed responsibility, nor did the Túpac Amaru Revolutionary Movement (MRTA), another terrorist group in the terrorist war that happened in Peru.
-An analyst claimed the attack may have been motivated against Bush's War on Terror.
+Despite the main suspicion laying on Shining Path, the group never claimed responsibility, nor did the Túpac Amaru Revolutionary Movement (MRTA), another active left-wing terrorist group during the period.
+An analyst claimed the attack may have been motivated against Bush's war on terror.

 The MRTA previously bombed the United States embassy in Lima on January 15, 1990.
 It was bombed again on July 27, 1993, this time by Shining Path.
 Four people were wounded in this attack.